tc39/notes/es6/2012-09/sept-20.md

 [some discussion about whether the above construction pattern has efficiency problems; needs implementation experience]

 #### Conclusion/Resolution

-Push for prototype implementations (Chrome already in progress).
+- Push for prototype implementations (Chrome already in progress).
 Encourage others to do the same

-Officially Promoted to proposal for ES7.
+- Officially Promoted to proposal for ES7.

-# Grammar Validation
+## Grammar Validation

-(Presented by Brendan Eich, Mozilla, Waldemar Horwat, Google, Rick Waldron, jQuery/Bocoup)
+(Brendan Eich, Waldemar Horwat, Rick Waldron)

 Overdue for grammar validation, would be ideal to re-validate.